mems/calepin/Development/JavaScript/Node.js.md

 ## Path case sensitivity on Windows

-Node handle well case of insensitity on Windows.
+Node handle pretty well path case insensibility on Windows.
 But if a module use a [symbolic link or a junction](https://stackoverflow.com/questions/9042542/what-is-the-difference-between-ntfs-junction-points-and-symbolic-links/48586946#48586946) and the working directory doesn't match the case of that path (`d:\mydir` instead of `D:\MyDir`) Node load the same module twice, for each path case.
 Note: NPM use junction for [local path modules](https://docs.npmjs.com/files/package.json#local-paths).

 See an example: